-Purple Basil?
-Let’s Make An Amazing Pesto!
+Let’s Make An Amazing Purple Basil Pesto!

 Basil-purple-pest-pasta

 Ever heard of purple basil?
 I hadn’t until my amazing farmer brought me some just yesterday.
 It makes a wonderful pesto to dress your favorite pasta, and a different spread for your cheese plate.
 While I was blending it, I thought it would turn out dark and rather unappetizing in color – I had to close my eyes for a bit to taste it to reset the senses.
-Folks, it actually is one of the best pesto I ever had!
+Folks, it actually is one of the best pesto I’ve ever had!
 Nutty, rich and almost spicy.

 Looking forward to make a colorful caprese, infuse vinegar and why not maybe a sorbet?